-You’ll be picked up from your accommodation in Reykjavík from 08:00 AM, and head to the first of four waterfalls you will visit, Urriðafoss.
+You’ll be picked up from your accommodation in Reykjavík in the morning, and head to the first of four waterfalls you will visit, Urriðafoss.
 This is the largest and the most spectacular waterfall on the river Þjórsá.
 A relatively unknown site, it is an ideal place for photographers, with beautiful surroundings and few crowds.

 The next waterfall, Seljalandsfoss, is better known; it is tall, surrounded by verdant fields, and has a path that goes all the way around it, leading to some spectacular views.
 Very close by, but often overlooked, is the equally beautiful Gljúfrárfoss, which is hidden in a mountainside ravine and breathtaking to look upon.